yetanotherf0rked/ot2-speedruns/README.md

     ferry to Beasting Bay (1500L)
     == Road to Tropuhopu
     walk until Western Tropu'hopu Traverse savepoint
-    encounters: don't use your LP, we need it in Tropu'hopu save & reload
+    save & reload
     walk to Chest: Light M
     1 encounter: use Light M